Charge Susceptibility and Kubo Response in Hatsugai-Kohmoto-related Models: Relation to the Single impurity Anderson Model

 \beq [H_{\rm int},\rho_{\mathbf q}]=\sum_{\mathbf k} V_{\mathbf k} a_{d \sigma}^\dagger c_{ \mathbf {k +q} \sigma} - V_{\mathbf {k +q}} c_{\mathbf {k }\sigma}^\dagger a_{ d \sigma} \eeq

-does not vanish in the limit $q\rightarrow 0$ which will necessarily result in a non-vanishing of the double commutator in Eq. (\ref{ochi}).
+does not vanish in the limit $q\rightarrow 0$ which will necessarily result in a non-vanishing of the double commutator in Eq. (\ref{eq:double_commutator}).
 As a consequence, the single-impurity reduction of DMFT has the same pitfall as does HK.
 However, there is a subtlety here which if we fix can make the connection even tighter.
 Namely, we have ignored the charge density at the impurity.
-Assuming that every conduction electron can hop to the impurity (i.e. that we are approaching the infinite-dimensional limit in which the DMFT mapping is exact), then the correct total density is of the form \beq \rho_\mathbf{q}\rightarrow \sum_k c^\dagger_{k,\sigma} c_{k+q,\sigma}+\delta_{\mathbf{q},0} a^\dagger_{d\sigma} a_{d\sigma}. \eeq Clearly, if we set $\mathbf{q}=0$, we obtain two contributions.
+Assuming that every conduction electron can hop to the impurity (i.e. that we are approaching the infinite-dimensional limit in which the DMFT mapping is exact), then the correct total density is of the form \beq \rho_\mathbf{q}\rightarrow \sum_k c^\dagger_{\mathbf k,\sigma} c_{\mathbf {k+q},\sigma}+\delta_{\mathbf{q},0} a^\dagger_{d\sigma} a_{d\sigma}. \eeq Clearly, if we set $\mathbf{q}=0$, we obtain two contributions.
 However, if we restrict to $\mathbf{q}\ne 0$ and then take the limit, only the first term survives.
 This is identical to the problem with the HK model.
 In essence, the Anderson impurity model in this limit has contributions from an infinite range as any electron regardless of its location can interact with the impurity.
 Consequently, for the Anderson impurity problem, $\lim_{\mathbf{q}\rightarrow 0}\rho_\mathbf{q}\ne\rho_{\mathbf{q}=0}$.
 As in HK, the discontinuity at $\mathbf{q}=0$ is still removable and the procedure outlined for defining the gauge-invariant current works here as well.
 We can also relax the form of Eq. (\ref{rhoq}) by replacing $\delta_{\mathbf{q},0}$ with any $f(\mathbf{q})$ such that $f(\mathbf{q}=0)=1$, which corresponds to limiting the range of the hybridization between the impurity and the conduction electrons.
 From the point of view of HK, this would correspond to limiting the range of the HK interaction in position space thereby removing the long-range contribution to the diamagnetic current and $f$-sum rule.
 For cluster methodology, increasing the size of the cluster is analogous.
 Strictly for the ultra-local limit of a single impurity in which no momentum dependence appears in the self-energy, $n=1$ HK and DMFT have an intimate connection.
-In particular, in the ultra-local limit (in momentum space), HK=DMFT.
+In the $d\rightarrow\infty$ limit of the SIAM, both the matrix element and the hybridization between the impurity and the conduction band are scaled by $1/\sqrt{d}$.
+In the SIAM, band states with momentum $k$ and $k'$ are mixed by $V_{kd}V^*_{dk'}/\epsilon(k)$.
+Because of the $d\rightarrow\infty$ scaling $V_{kd}\rightarrow V_{kd}/\sqrt{d}$ and $t\rightarrow t/\sqrt{d}$, the transition rate due to impurity scattering between states with momentum $\mathbf{k}$ and $\mathbf{k}'$ vanishes as $d\rightarrow\infty$.
+Consequently in $d=\infty$, no mixing survives and all the band momentum states are decoupled.
+Note, however, that since the density of states diverges as $\sqrt{d}$ in infinite dimensions, the electronic self-energy correction due to impurity scattering remains finite and momentum independent.
+Hence, just as in HK, DMFT in infinite dimensions is a theory of interacting electrons in decoupled momentum sectors.